Dennae/www-service-design/README.md

 Build Analyzer results available

 5. Launching 'app' on device should result in a success message.
 You should now be able to see either the mobile phone front app screen or the Education Application Login.

+Note!
+Sometimes the emulator behaves in bizarre ways and might require pressing the emulators "power" button on/off.

 ### Android Studio Emulator Errors